Carnival Sunrise: 2013 "Poop Cruise" incident

-Sailings through April 13 were canceled, after which Carnival announced the first phase of a fleetwide review, to include installation of back-up generator systems on the line's ships.
-To allow time for the generators to be installed aboard Carnival Triumph, ten more voyages were cancelled, through June 3.
 On the afternoon of February 13, two seagoing tugboats were towing the ship, with a third tugboat expected to arrive that evening.
 The goal was to reach port in Mobile by early afternoon on February 14, but strong winds delayed the expected arrival.
 Eventually, four tugboats were towing the ship, with a fifth on standby.
 After a tow line broke, arrival was delayed still further.
 The ship finally docked by 9:20 p.m.

 An incident investigation was then started by the Bahamas Maritime Authority, the U.S. Coast Guard, and the National Transportation Safety Board.
 The Bahamas Maritime Authority was the lead investigative agency, because Carnival Triumph is a Bahamian-flagged ship.
 Initial reports from investigators on February 18 indicated the fire was caused by a leak in a flexible fuel oil return line from the No. 6 diesel engine, allowing fuel to spill onto a hot surface and ignite.
+It was then revealed by the cruise line's maintenance records that problems and the potential for an incident had formed more than a year before the cruise.
+The aforementioned diesel generator was overdue for maintenance for more than a year before the cruise, and there had been a total of nine incidents of fuel leaks from flexible fuel lines over the previous two years.

 Two weeks prior to the engine room fire, Carnival Triumph experienced propulsion issues that caused it to be five hours late returning to its Galveston home port on January 28, 2013, delayed the ship's departure for its next cruise from 2:30 p.m. until 8:00 p.m. that night, and resulted in the elimination of a scheduled stop in Cozumel because of the ship's diminished cruising speed.
 While in port, a Port State Control (PSC) vessel inspection by the Texas City, Texas, U.S. Coast Guard Marine Safety Unit was conducted, resulting in a finding that there was "a short in the high voltage connection box of one of the ships [sic] generators causing damage to cables within the connection box", a deficiency under 50AC SOLAS 2009 Ch 1 Reg 11.
-A directive with a compliance due date of February 27, 2013 was issued following the inspection, requiring that "the condition of the ship and its equipment shall be maintained to conform with the regulations to ensure that the ship in all respects will remain fit to proceed to sea without danger to the ship or persons on board".
+A directive with a compliance due date of February 27, 2013, was issued following the inspection, requiring that "the condition of the ship and its equipment shall be maintained to conform with the regulations to ensure that the ship in all respects will remain fit to proceed to sea without danger to the ship or persons on board".
 The Coast Guard Marine Information Safety and Law Enforcement System showed that this deficiency remained unresolved at the time of the subsequent fire and loss of power while at sea on February 10.
-This resulted in the changing name of the ship from Carnival Triumph to Carnival Sunrise.